Highland County OVI Court Process

 1. Arraignment (First Appearance)

-- Entering a Plea: You will be asked to enter a plea of guilty, not guilty, or no contest (nolo contendere).
-A "not guilty" plea is almost always advisable at this stage, as it allows you time to review the evidence against you and explore your legal options.
-A "no contest" plea means you are not admitting guilt but are not contesting the charges.
-The court can then find you guilty based on the available facts.
+You will be asked to enter a plea of guilty, not guilty, or no contest.
+A "not guilty" plea means you are contesting the charges and wish to proceed to trial.
+A "guilty" plea means you admit to the charges.
+A "no contest" plea means you are not admitting guilt, but you are not contesting the charges.
+The court will find you guilty based on a "no contest" plea.

 2. Pre-Trial Hearings